in28minutes/jpa-with-hibernate/notes.md

 - Step 86 - Performance Tuning - Avoid N+1 Problems

 TO Decide
-- Step zzz - When does Hibernate send updates to the database?
+- FAQ 1 - When does Hibernate send updates to the database?
-- Step zzz - When do we need @Transactional in an Unit Test?
+- FAQ 2 - When do we need @Transactional in an Unit Test?
-- Step zzz - Do read only methods need a transaction?
+- FAQ 3 - Do read only methods need a transaction?
-- Step zzz - Why do we use @DirtiesContext in an Unit Test?
+- FAQ 4 - Why do we use @DirtiesContext in an Unit Test?
-- Introduction to JPA
-- How to connect to a different database with Spring Boot?
+- FAQ 5 - How to connect to a different database with Spring Boot?
-- Approach to design great applications with JPA?
+- FAQ 6 - Approach to design great applications with JPA?
-- Good Practices for developing JPA Applications
+- FAQ 7 - Good Practices for developing JPA Applications

 # Conclusion
-- Master JPA & Hibernate with Spring Boot - Congratulations on Completing the Course
+- 9999 - Master Hibernate & JPA with Spring Boot - Congratulations on Completing the Course

 ## Appendix - Spring Framework in 10 Steps
+- 0000 - Section Introduction - Introduction to Spring Framework in 10 Steps
 - Step 1 - Setting up a Spring Project using htttp://start.spring.io
 - Step 2 - Understanding Tight Coupling using the Binary Search Algorithm Example
 - Step 3 - Making the Binary Search Algorithm Example Loosely Coupled